How You (And Your Dog) Can Avoid Snake Bites — And What To Do If You Get Bitten

 Don't wear flip-flops

 The next important consideration is what you have on your feet.
 "Most people would argue that you should be wearing boots with high sides if you're in a place with lots of snakes," Morocco says.
 "I would just prefer that you at least wear shoes."
-He's seen patients in his emergency department who have been bitten while barefoot.
-"We say: 'You were barefoot where?'"
+He has seen patients in his emergency department who have been bitten while barefoot.
+"We say: 'You were barefoot where?' "

 Wear long pants